How to get better value plans

 - Is that benefit worth putting up with their bad customer service and high prices for ?

 - Why not take a Boost plan?

 4G or LTE networks are cheaper to operate once established and offer more efficient use of the wireless frequencies the phone companies have bought access to.
 To you, that means a 4G phone will give you a better network experience.

-Telstra started rolling out their 4G services in November 2011, long, long before the other Australian phone companies.
+Telstra started rolling out their 4G services in November 2011, long before the other Australian phone companies.
 Telstra paid $1.3bn for access to the 700 MHz frequency in May 2012.
 By mid 2013, they covered 66% of the Australian population.
 Their target was to cover 85% by the end of the 2013 calendar year and they hit that milestone.
 In fact, they completed it a week early.
 They now cover 99.50% of the Australian population of the Australian population with a 4G signal.

 What about Vodafone’s network ?